ubccr/coldfront/docs/pages/manual/projects/annual_review.md

 ## Project Reviews

-ColdFront provides a way for centers to force PIs to review their projects and provide updates annually.
+ColdFront provides a way for centers to require PIs to review their projects and provide updates annually.
 With the Project Review feature enabled, every project in ColdFront will require a review every 365 days.
 The PI will be asked to update project information, verify users on the project, add publications, grants, and research output from the previous year.
 When the project review is due, the PI is unable to request new allocations or renew expiring allocations.
-The project review process provides the center director a report to view the completed project reviews, easy access to view more detailed project information, and respond to the PI using an editable form email.
+The project review process provides the center director a report to view the completed project reviews, easy access to view more detailed project information, and respond to the PI using an editable form email template.
 System administrators are able to easily view the status of project reviews when they view pending allocation requests.

 ### The Project Review Process